 The other day while I was filing my documents and articles I have written during the past four years, I came across one piece I wrote about real-estate business and the online world, which was published in August 2009.
-So I had another look at it, and to my surprise, it seems what I wrote about hasn't changed much.
+So I had another look at it, and to

 I was hoping to see big leaps in term of digital platforms involved in marketing, buying and selling properties as well as technological major discrepancies since then, but I was shocked by how little things have changed.